cellworld/CellReports_2023/README.md

 Access the supplemental videos [here](https://doi.org/10.5281/zenodo.10157838) (DOI: 10.5281/zenodo.10157838)

 ## More Information
-For more detailed information about the CellWorld System, please visit our (cellworld website)[https://cellworld.github.io/paper.html].
+For more detailed information about the CellWorld System, please visit our [cellworld website](https://cellworld.github.io/paper.html).

 ## Contact